haileypate/resume/README.md

 ### Business Systems Analyst, Whole Foods Market
 #### Austin, TX -- Jul 2017 - present
-Contract position; Work on team responsible for developing and maintaining several key software applications which support daily supply chain operations across the enterprise.
+Contract position; Work on team responsible for developing and maintaining several key enterprise-level supply-chain software applications.
 Liaise with technical and non-technical staff to document business requirements, identify and analyze risk potential, and design test plans to validate user stories.
-Daily tools and methodologies include Visual Studio Team Services, design and documentation of functional test cases, regression and integration test execution, and agile project management.
+Daily tools include Visual Studio Team Services, agile project management, and whiteboard markers.
 ### Senior IT Business Systems Analyst, City of Austin
 #### Austin, TX -- Jul 2015 - Mar 2017
 Temporary position; Worked as part of City of Austin's multi-disciplinary Open Data Initiative team.
 Wrote scripts to harvest data from the City's open data portal to assess and improve data products; Developed and implemented new documentation practices for open data-related projects to increase transparency and staff participation; Designed, built, and maintained the City's open data manual; Led project to deliver UML use case specification for sending open data suggestions to the City; Write SQL statements to study enterprise data systems; Developed and delivered numerous slide deck presentations to diverse audiences; Provided training on tools such as Tableau, Excel, Google Sheets, Airtable, GitHub, and Socrata; Improved how data is moved (ETL) between various enterprise systems